kibromgebremedhin/OPTED_dataset/README.md

 OPTED is the first publicly available, standardized trachoma eye image dataset created using **zero-shot SAM 3 segmentation**.
 The pipeline automatically detects and extracts the conjunctival region of interest from clinical photographs, producing analysis-ready images with consistent framing.

-**Trachoma** is the world's leading infectious cause of blindness, caused by _Chlamydia trachomatis_.
-It remains endemic in over 40 countries, disproportionately affecting underserved communities.
-Early detection of trachoma signs — **TF** (trachomatous inflammation—follicular) and **TI** (trachomatous inflammation—intense) — is critical for timely treatment.

 ## Dataset Statistics

 |           | Normal    | TF      | TI     | Total     |